 Liquorice (Glychrrhiza glabra).
 On the other hand, many steroidal glycosides taste extremely bitter and are highly poisonous, such as Digitoxin and Convallotoxin.

 But there is a difference between compounds that taste sweet and those that can be used as sweeteners to replace sugars.
 Anethole tastes sweet, but strongly resembles aniseed!
 No one would put anethole in their coffee.

-If ever the Author puts the non-native plant Stevia rebaudiana on his website (un-likely) then this box on Steviol Glycosides will be moved into it, since they do not occur in the Monkey Puzzle Tree (although are related to ent-Kaurenes which do).
+If ever your Author puts the non-native plant Stevia rebaudiana on his website (un-likely) then this box on Steviol Glycosides will be moved into it, since they do not occur in the Monkey-Puzzle Tree (although are related to ent-Kaurenes which do).